 People HATE when a first date shows up looking different than they do in photos.
 You’ve started off by failing to meet expectations (aka violating trust) and if the person is willing to consider a second date with you (they’re probably not), you’re digging out of a hole right from the start.

-Photos that make it onto your dating profile NEED TO BE FLATTERING.
-They need to show you looking the kinds of ways that are universally attractive: engaged, healthy, well-rested, vivacious, interested, fit, etc..
+Photos that make it onto your dating profile need to show you looking the kinds of ways that are universally attractive: engaged, healthy, well-rested, vivacious, interested, fit, etc..

-— If it’s hard to tell which person is you, nix it (that’s just annoying)
+— If it’s hard to tell which person is you (that’s just annoying)

 — If you’re a dude, nix any group photos that include other dudes who are equally or more attractive than you (same thing but vice versa for ladies)

-Whatever your stance is on masks, a photo of you wearing a mask is wasted real estate.
+Whatever kind of mask it is, if it covers part of your face, a photo of you wearing a mask is wasted dating profile real estate.

-As we’ve all discovered during the pandemic, you cannot tell what a person looks like when they’re wearing a mask.
-And let’s be real here–the main purpose of your dating profile photos is to show people what you look like and give them a glimpse into your personality.
+As we all discovered during the pandemic, you cannot tell what a person looks like when they’re wearing a mask.
+And let’s be real here--the main purpose of your dating profile photos is to show people what you look like and give them a glimpse into your personality.

 Most of the time, mask photos on dating profiles are deeply unsatisfying.